mikekwright/mikekwright.github.io/content/blog/original/2015-10-16-datastax-sandbox-network.markdown

----
-layout: post
-title: "Datastax Sandbox Network"
+Title: "Datastax Sandbox Network"
-date: 2015-10-16 11:10
+Date: 2015-10-16 11:10
-comments: true
-categories:
-- Cassandra
-- Datastax
-- CentOS
----
+Category: ops
+Tags: cassandra, datastax, linux

 So today I was working with the datastax virtual environment (namely getting the OVA to work inside of VMWare).
 There was only one issue that I ran into, that was the external networking